Álvaro Casanova Zenteno: Studies and life

 He studied at the Valparaiso Artizan School, where he had Thomas Somerscales as a professor.
 Casanova Zenteno begun from early age to work in public administration.
 He was assistant of the Public Library and he was later the undersecretary of the ministries of Justice, War, and the Navy.
-He made his military career in times of the National Guard, commanding the Artillery Brigade Valparaiso, the Lontué Civic Battalion in Molina, and the Civic Artillery Regiment in Santiago de Chile.
+He made his military career in times of the National Guard, commanding the Artillery Brigade Valparaiso, the Lontué Civic Battalion in Molina, and the Civic Artillery Regiment in Santiago.

 In 1882, during the War of the Pacific, government sent him to France on a secret mission under the orders of the Minister of Chile in France, Alberto Blest Gana.
 His objective was to acquire weapons and prevent Peru from doing the same.
 Upon his return to Chile three years later, he took classes with the painters Pascual Ortega Portales, Onofre Jarpa Labra, and Enrique Swinburn Kirk.

 Casanova Zenteno came to occupy important public positions, throughout his life he served under eleven presidents reaching the rank of undersecretary of Justice and Navy.
 He was also president of the National Society of Fine Arts.